Preston and Wyre Joint Railway: Amalgamation

-The Manchester and Leeds Railway ran excursions over the line and amalgamation was agreed.
-The Preston & Wyre Railway was leased by the M&LR from 3 August 1846.
-The M&LR was renamed the Lancashire and Yorkshire Railway the following year.
-The London and North Western Railway, that operated of the main line at Preston was then included in the leasing relationship, and by the Lancashire and Yorkshire and London and North Western Railways (Preston and Wyre Railway, Harbour and Dock Vesting) Act 1849 (12 & 13 Vict. c. lxxiv), the Preston and Wyre Railway was vested in the two railways, a two-thirds share in the L&YR and one third in the LNWR.
-The P&WR continued as a leased company until it was dissolved on 1 July 1888 under the London and North Western Railway Act 1888 (51 & 52 Vict. c. clxxvi) 7 August of that year.
+The Manchester and Leeds Railway (M&LR) ran excursions over the line and amalgamation was agreed.
+The Preston and Wyre Railway was leased by the M&LR from 3 August 1846.
+The M&LR was renamed the Lancashire and Yorkshire Railway (L&YR) the following year.
+The London and North Western Railway (LNWR), that operated of the main line at Preston, was then included in the leasing relationship, and by the Lancashire and Yorkshire and London and North Western Railways (Preston and Wyre Railway, Harbour and Dock Vesting) Act 1849 (12 & 13 Vict. c. lxxiv), the Preston and Wyre Railway was vested in the two railways, a two-thirds share in the L&YR and one-third in the LNWR.
+The P&WR continued as a leased company until it was dissolved on 1 July 1888 under the London and North Western Railway Act 1888 (51 & 52 Vict. c. clxxvi) on 7 August of that year.
 A joint committee was appointed by the LNWR and the L&YR to manage the P&WR network.
 The line was now known as the Preston and Wyre Joint Line.